2021 Israel–Palestine crisis: Arab communities in Israel

 Throughout the riots, Arab rioters set 10 synagogues and 112 Jewish homes on fire, looted 386 Jewish homes and damaged another 673, and set 849 Jewish cars on fire.
 There were also 5,018 recorded instances of stone-throwing against Jews.
 By contrast, Jewish rioters damaged 13 Arab homes and set 13 Arab cars on fire, and there were 41 recorded instances of stone-throwing against Arabs.
 One Arab home was set on fire by Arab rioters who mistook it for a Jewish home.
 No mosques were set on fire and no Arab homes were reported looted during the unrest.
 By 19 May, 1,319 people had been arrested for participating in the riots, of whom 159 were Jewish, and 170 people had been criminally charged over the riots, of whom 155 were Arab and 15 Jewish.
 On 23 May, it was reported that 10% of those arrested over the riots were Jews, with the vast majority of those arrested being Arabs.
 On 24 May, the police launched a sweeping operation to arrest rioters called Operation Law and Order, deploying thousands of police officers to carry out mass arrests of suspected rioters.
 By 25 May, over 1,550 people had been arrested.
 On 3 June, the police announced the completion of arrests.
 Of the 2,142 arrested, 91% were Arab.
 As of May 2022, around 90% of 600 people indicted over the rioting were Arabs.
 Seven men, five Lod residents and two West Bank Palestinians who had been in Israel illegally, were indicted on murder, terrorism, and racism charges over the death of Yigal Yehoshua.
 Another seven suspects were indicted for arson and rioting over the burning of the Effendi hotel, but none were charged with homicide over the subsequent death of Avi Har-Even, as the fire's short duration and limited area within the hotel affected made it difficult for prosecutors to connect it to Har-Even's death.
 Three Jews were indicted for attempted terrorist murder over the beating of an Arab man in Bat Yam.

+In November 2022, an Arab-Israeli man was sentenced to 10 years in prison for participation in a mob assault on a Jewish man.
+Another Arab-Israeli man was sentenced to 17 years in prison for his role in the same assault in November 2023.

 According to Amnesty International, most of the arrests of Israeli-Arabs were for "insulting or assaulting a police officer" or "taking part in an illegal gathering" while right-wing Jewish extremists were mainly able to organize freely.
 The organization claimed that a "catalogue of violations" was committed by Israeli police against Palestinians in Israel and occupied East Jerusalem.
 "On at least two occasions in Haifa and Nazareth, witness accounts and verified videos showed police attacking groups of unarmed protesters without provocation", Amnesty reported.